 Since the Russian Army invaded Ukraine I have wondered about the condition and status of the temple in Kyiv.
-The official page for the Kyiv Ukraine Temple on the Church's web site says:
+For a long time the official page for the Kyiv Ukraine Temple on the Church's web site said:

 This temple has suspended all operations and ordinances until further notice.
 If you have an existing appointment for a sealing or your own endowment, you will be contacted by temple staff.
 Please check this page frequently for updates.
 Thank you.

 Which is hardly a surprise.
 The temple has recently reopened, which is, in my opinion pretty amazing considering the ongoing war and the frequent missile and drone attacks happening throughout the country.
 I guess it shows both the resilience of the Ukrainian people and just how hard it is to stop the work of the Lord.

 According to my research only once has a modern operating temple been in a combat zone and its story is pretty amazing.
 President Oaks, at the time a member of the Quorum of the Twelve with responsibilities over East Asia, told the story in a CES Fireside talk titled "Miracles."